Deep Space Ventures managing partner arrested for allegedly assaulting his wife

 — Stephen Hays (@hazesyah) August 5, 2018

 After an earlier incident, Stephen Hays pleaded guilty to a couple of serious legal charges related to an alleged assault against a woman in Vail, Colorado.

-In November 2017, Hays pleaded guilty to attempted assault and attempted extortion.
 Judge Paul Dunkelman in Eagle County District Court (the court with jurisdiction over Vail, Colorado) sentenced Stephen Hays to 90 days in jail and four years of probation.
 The jail sentence was suspended, and the sentence on the attempted extortion charge was deferred.
 Stephen Hays also faces a civil suit related to the case, and he has countersued, alleging he was both physically and sexually assaulted during the same incident.

 Stephen Hays is an active investor in esports and tech companies.
 His fund has invested in startups such as Battlefy, Optic Gaming, FanAI, Infinite Esports & Entertainment, Haste, PlayVS, and Mobalytics.
 The company has made 19 investments since March 2016.